knohitch/clickveed/COOLIFY_DEPLOYMENT_GUIDE.md

 ### 4. Deploy the Application
 1. Click "Deploy" in Coolify
 2. The deployment process will:
-   - Run the pre-deployment command (`npx prisma migrate deploy`) to create database tables
-   - Build your Docker image
+   - Build your Docker image with all required dependencies
+   - Run database migrations and seeding automatically via startup script
    - Start your application

 ## Troubleshooting

+### If you encounter build errors:
+1. Check that the build logs don't show "startup.sh not found" errors
+2. Verify that SSL library installation is working correctly

 ### If you still get the "User table does not exist" error:
 1. Verify that your `DATABASE_URL` environment variable is correctly set in Coolify
 2. Check that your database is accessible from the Coolify environment
-3. Ensure the pre-deployment command is correctly configured
+3. Monitor the application logs to ensure the startup script runs successfully

 ### To manually verify database tables:
 If you have direct access to your database, you can check if the tables were created: